the tinydance project

 Over the years, tinydance has performed and taught throughout Western Mass and beyond, including performances and residencies in Connecticut, Vermont, and New York.
 Please visit the performances page for more information.

 In 2015-2016, company members' lives and work were filmed for a documentary about the tinydance project by 406Up Films, which was released in 2017.
-Click here to watch No Matter the Odds: the art-making and life-making of the tinydance project

 As part of its deep commitment to integrated community building, the tinydance project spent the summer of 2017 raising funds for the Prison Birth Project, and collecting bicycle repair tools for the Holyoke Urban Bike School (HUBS).
 This happened in partnership with tinydance collaborators’ other endeavors, including Renew Pilates Studio and Flame’n’Peach and the Liberated Waffles.